AlexRider254/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a program that focuses mainly in Loops
+When this p[rogram is ran and compiled it will basically print a putchar on the screeen